-This is a unique HNC Art and Design course, where staff work in collaboration with the Glasgow School of Art through an Associate Student Scheme.
+If you want to build a portfolio for entry to 2nd year Art School or unsure of which Art & Design discipline to follow, then this general Art & Design course is for you.
+This HNC Art and Design course challenges its students to develop and enhance the knowledge and skills essential for further study of creative subjects.
+It also works in collaboration with the Glasgow School of Art through an Associate Student Scheme.
 The Associate Scheme offers a programme of activity to help support eligible HNC students on their applications to and readiness for Year 2 of a range of programmes at the GSA.

 What will I learn?

-This is a fast-paced art and design course with creative abstract thinking at its core.
-The teaching environment is ideal for anyone looking to build a portfolio for art school.
+This is a fast-paced general art and design course with creative abstract thinking at its core.
+The teaching environment is ideal for anyone looking to gain access for year 2 at art school.

-Throughout this HNC course, you will work on your own portfolio.
+Throughout this HNC course, which is equivalent to the first year at Art School, you will work on your own portfolio.
 Tutor support is offered on a one-to-one basis.

 The course content is delivered by a team of established artists and designers and covers drawing, painting, 2D design and 3D work, which is ideal if you are unsure what area best suits your skills.

-You will be taken to open days and exhibitions, given assistance with the UCAS university application process, and helped to prepare for your art school interview and submission of your portfolio.
+You will be invited to open days and exhibitions, given assistance with the UCAS university application process, and helped to prepare for your art school interview and submission of your portfolio.

 The course also includes: